kubernetes/autoscaler/cluster-autoscaler/FAQ.md

    some of the less critical feature requests are yet to be implemented.
  * CA has decent monitoring, logging and eventing.
  * CA tries to handle most of the error situations in the cluster (like cloud provider stockouts, broken nodes, etc).
- * CA developers are committed to maintaining and supporting CA in the foreseeble future.
+ * CA developers are committed to maintaining and supporting CA in the foreseeable future.

 All of the previous versions (earlier that 1.0.0) are considered beta.